Epidural Steroid Injections

 An epidural steroid injection is one of the most popular treatment options for delivering pain medicine quickly into the body with a syringe.
 It is sometimes called an ESI.

 The injection is named an epidural steroid injection because it involves injecting a local anesthetic and a steroid medication directly into the epidural space that surrounds the spinal cord and nerve roots.
-This epidural space of the spine is between the bony vertebra and the protective dura sac surrounding the spinal nerves and cord.
+This epidural space of the spine is between the bony vertebra and the protective dural sac surrounding the spinal nerves and cord.
 It is an ideal place for medication to enter the body.

 Benefits of the Epidural Location